usgs-makerspace/Journal/README.md

                 'inLegend' : false
             },
 ```
-Just as with the map, and the source definitions, the each layer does not require you to set the 'maxzoom' or the 'minzoom'.
+Just as with the map and the source definitions, layer definitions do not require you to set the 'maxzoom' or the 'minzoom'.
 However, setting these will give you control as to the zoom level a particular layer will first appear.
 For example,
 having a 'minzoom' set to 3, as above, in conjunction with the map and source settings, will cause the layer to show
 as soon as the map appears.
 This is because map has a 'minzoom' of 3, which is the same as the layer.
 If we set the